 Inspiration is infused into lives through the power of love, nature, and God.
-Along the shores of Lake Cobbosseecontee, the Maine Conference United Church of Christ is blessed to nurture this ministry of inclusion.
+Along the shores of Lake Cobbosseecontee, the Maine Conference, United Church of Christ, is blessed to nurture this ministry of inclusion.
 Amidst all the fun of summer camp, we teach stories from the Bible, as well as critical thinking.
 We find creative and fun new ways to bring meaning and enjoyment to worship.
 We celebrate and explore the awesome power of metaphor.
 We set the table for the feast God offers, without the arrogance of assuming we have all the answers, or that everyone’s experience of God is identical.
 We encourage and enable people to listen for God; we do not claim to speak God’s voice.
-Often empowerment comes from recognizing the divine through healthy human connection: Christ is in the eyes and hearts of our brothers and sisters.
+Often empowerment comes from recognizing the divine through healthy human connection: Christ is in the eyes and hearts of our neighbors.
 In seeking, and finding that connection in one another, we recognize it within ourselves.
 Outdoor ministry has two foundational elements: community and creation.
 As our culture is increasingly withdrawing from community we believe that intentional periods of living together surrounded by the beauty of the earth, away from the stress and strain of ordinary, technology-centered routines, give our spirits a chance to be open to life in a real and vital manner.